Heatherwilliams2/Introducing-You/README.md

  I like to watch movies on the weekends with my family, and on the weeknights I dance, Monday through Friday.
 My favourite joke is _“What did the buffalo say to his son, when we went to off to school?
 Bi-son”_ What **I want** to get out of Business is to know how to work with computers and know business communications.
-The software I have used in the past is google Spreadsheet, Openoffice, and most often google docs.
+The software I have used in the past is Google Spreadsheet, Openoffice, and most often Google Docs.

 ![A picture that represents me](https://upload.wikimedia.org/wikipedia/commons/f/f6/Ballet-dancer_01.jpg)